robinp/Brekkencs/docs/interpreter.md

 factoring ourselves under the hood into more straight, pregenerated index + choice-less execution path-ed systems might come with performance benefits... just wondering aloud, evils and all).

+## Drawing

+There are basically two approaches to drawing: a more imperative, where the program itself controls drawing order, and draw calls are executed on the spot;
+and a more declarative, where the program just asks for a draw, but they happen independently ordered.

+The first one is less surprizing maybe, while the second lets for better batching on various draw-states (color, texture etc).
+But for Brekkencs, at least for now, we don't need that sophistication (and well, the program can itself be written to be aware of these orderings if needed... then the interpreter, or even some jit, can make the decision to change state or not).